gatlinnewhouse/reedquest/content/posts/2012-09-06-senate-beat-a-new-hope.md

 ---
 title: 'Senate Beat: A New Hope'
 authors:
-  - "Alex Blum"
+- Alex Blum
 type: post
-date: 2012-09-06T16:52:48+00:00
+date: 2012-09-06 16:52:48 +0000
-excerpt: "There is a shadowy body that regulates your Student Body funds, appointments, and general goings-on.
+excerpt: There is a shadowy body that regulates your Student Body funds, appointments, and general goings-on.
 What is this mysterious group?
 It's the Reed College Student Body Senate.
-Coverage of their first meeting this year can be found in approximately exactly five paragraphs."
+Coverage of their first meeting this year can be found in approximately exactly five paragraphs.
-url: /2012/09/06/senate-beat-a-new-hope/
+url: "/2012/09/06/senate-beat-a-new-hope/"
 categories:
 - Left Sidebar
 - Senate Beat

 ---
 > _Senate Beat_ is not an opinion column; it is journalistic coverage of what happens at each meeting, how it happens, and why.